mezis/mezis.github.com/_drafts/learning-part-1.md

 \right.
 $$

-where \\(u\\) is a vector of normalised attributes of the user, and \\(p_k\\) of the compared properties.
+where \\(u\\) is a vector of normalised attributes of the user, and \\(p_k\\) the attributes of the two compared properties.

-Whatever the black box ends up being, it will have a number of challenges to
+Whatever the black box \\(\phi\\) ends up being, it will have a number of challenges to face:
-face:

-- there is little information about the user.
+- there is little known information about the user.
 In our context, we only know about their chosen locale, the destination they searched for, the dates at which they want to travel, and the size of their party.
 - some of the information we have is continuous (e.g. the price of the property); some is discontinuous or discrete (e.g. the party size, number of photos), or even non-numerical (the locale, trip dates).
-- the data we can train the black box on will be confusing (4 people travelling could be two couples, a group of friends, or a family with two children, and have very different expectations).
+- the data has inconsistencies: 4 people travelling could be two couples, a group of friends, or a family with two children, and have very different expectations.
-- the data is noisy (because the behaviour of individual humans is not very predictable).
+- the data is noisy: the behaviour of individual humans is not very predictable and has a hefty dose of randomness.
 - there are known non-linear relationships between inputs (\\(u\\), \\(p_k\\)) and the value of \\(\phi\\): for instance, we know for a fact that price sensitivity in some destination is inverted for some locales, or some periods